mantidproject/mantid/docs/source/concepts/InstrumentAccessLayers.rst

 ``DetectorInfo`` can be obtained from a call to ``ExperimentInfo::detectorInfo()`` (usually this method would be called on ``MatrixWorkspace``).
 The wrapper class holds a reference to the parametrised instrument for retrieving the relevant information.

 There is also a partial implementation of the "real" ``DetectorInfo`` class, in the ``Beamline`` namespace.
 The real class currently stores the masking information for a detector.
 The wrapper ``DetectorInfo`` class holds a reference to the real class.
-This does not affect the rollout, where the wrapper class should be used.
+This does not affect the rollout, where the wrapper class should still be used in all cases.

 Changes for Rollout
 -------------------